 This is my personal favorite mix to smoke meat.
 All you need is a pinch of salt, cayenne pepper, cumin powder, chili powder, rosemary, thyme, dill and just a pinch of brown sugar.

 Rub the mixture and make sure the entire meat is completely covered with it.
 You can always add in any other ingredient as per your taste and desire to the mix.

 Then take a plastic wrap and fold the meat with it and put it in the refrigerator.
 Just remember to take it out an hour before you smoke it.

-How To Smoke Pork Shoulder
+How To Smoke Pork Butt